-The Master of Science in Patent Law is a graduate level program where students will obtain a master’s degree program.
-Students must complete a curriculum of required and elective coursework in order to complete their degree.
+The Masters of Science in Patent Law is a graduate level program where students will obtain a master’s degree.
+Students must complete a curriculum of required and elective coursework totaling 30 credits to complete the master's degree

-Students take an Introduction to the American Legal System (LAW 5001, 2 credits) course to learn the structure of the American legal system and the case study approach to American Law.
+During orientation, students take an Introduction to the American Legal System (LAW 5001, 2 credits) course to learn the structure of the American legal system and the case study approach to American Law.
 They will also begin the MSPL Legal Research and Writing (LAW 5002, 1 credit) course to learn and build legal communication skills.

-- LAW 5224 Patents, 3 credits: Students receive an overview of patent law, including requirements for patentable subject matter; standards of novelty, utility and non-obviousness; statutory bars; conception, priority, enablement and written description requirements; direct and vicarious infringement; and claims interpretation.
+- LAW 5224 Patents, 3 credits: An overview of patent law, including requirements for patentable subject matter; standards of novelty, utility and non-obviousness; statutory bars; conception, priority, enablement and written description requirements; direct and vicarious infringement; and claims interpretation

-- LAW 5231 Patent Prosecution Practice I, 2 credits: Patent application preparation and prosecution, including types of patent applications, inventor interviews, analysis of prior art, preparation of patent specifications, claim drafting, inventorship and ownership determinations, amendment practice and argument practice.
+- LAW 5231 Patent Prosecution Practice I, 2 credits: Patent application preparation and prosecution, including types of patent applications, inventor interviews, analysis of prior art, preparation of patent specifications, claim drafting, inventorship and ownership determinations, amendment practice and argument practice

-- LAW 5250 Patent Portfolio Management, 2 credits: Students learn how to view patents through the various lenses of business value, marketability, technical feasibility and competitive advantage; best practices for patent portfolio management, strategy and analysis.
+- LAW 5250 Patent Portfolio Management, 2 credits: View patents through the various lenses of business value, marketability, technical feasibility and competitive advantage; best practices for patent portfolio management, strategy and analysis.

-- LAW 5025 Patent Law Proseminar, 1 credit: Students are introduced to topics and issues in the areas of patent and intellectual property law presented by patent and intellectual property law professionals.
+- LAW 5026 Intellectual Property and Technology Proseminar, 1 credit: Topics and issues in the areas of patent and intellectual property law presented by patent and intellectual property law professionals

 - Electives: See below.

-- LAW 5232 Patent Prosecution II, 3 credits: Students are introduced to advanced patent prosecution concepts including international patent practice issues, business method patents, biotechnology patents, software patents, reexamination, reissue, patent validity and enforcement issues.
+- LAW 5232 Patent Prosecution II, 3 credits: Advanced patent prosecution concepts including international patent practice issues, business method patents, biotechnology patents, software patents, reexamination, reissue, patent validity and enforcement issues

-- LAW 5707 Intellectual Property Transactions, 2 credits: Management and monetization of intellectual assets such as brands, copyrighted materials, technology, and know-how.
-The class will cover a series of discrete topics, including intel property licensing, portfolio management, new media issues, intersection of IP and employment issues, transactions in cyberspace.
+- LAW 5707 Intellectual Property Transactions, 2 credits: Management and monetization of intellectual assets such as brands, copyrighted materials, technology, and know-how; the class will cover a series of discrete topics, including intellectual property licensing, portfolio management, new media issues, intersection of IP and employment issues, transactions in cyberspace.

 - LAW 5290 Patent Law Capstone: Innovation, 3 credits: Students select a technology of interest with the cooperation of their advisor.
 Using their knowledge of innovation, patent law, patent prosecution, patent research and strategy they identify, articulate and present opportunities for innovation in their chosen technology.

-- LAW 5075 Ethics for Patent Agents, 1 credit: Students are introduced to the ethical issues, duties and responsibilities that can arise in the field of patent law particularly in the areas of inventorship, ownership, confidentiality, client conflict, statutory bar issues, attorney-client privilege and the blurred lines between patent prosecution and the practice of law.
+- LAW 5075 Ethics for Patent Agents, 1 credit: Ethical issues, duties, and responsibilities that can arise in the field of patent law particularly in the areas of inventorship, ownership, confidentiality, client conflict, statutory bar issues, attorney-client privilege and the blurred lines between patent prosecution and the practice of law

-- LAW 5026 Intellectual Property and Technology Proseminar, 1 credit: Students are introduced to topics and issues in the areas of patent and intellectual property law presented by patent and intellectual property law professionals.
+- LAW 5025 Patent Law Proseminar, 1 credit: Topics and issues in the areas of patent and intellectual property law presented by patent and intellectual property law professionals

-Included with tuition, all M.S.P.L. students will be automatically enrolled in an on-site patent bar review course by a leading course provider.
+Included with tuition, all students will be automatically enrolled in a patent bar review course taught by a leading course provider.
 The course will be taught both on site and online.
 The course starts after the spring semester is finished and provides students with student and test taking strategies to prepare for the patent bar exam.